-In Australia, termination of a contract can be carried out in the following ways:
+In Australia, termination of a contract can be carried out:

-- by performance of the parties’ obligations under the contract;
+- by complete performance of the parties’ obligations under the contract;

 - by breach of a condition or a repudiatory breach of the contract that gives the innocent party the right to terminate;